MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/resources/concepts/anatomy.md

   name syntax is `<owner>[.<group>][.<area>]/<name>`.
 The group and area components of the fully qualified name enable organizing resources into namespaces.
 - How DSC can call the command to get the current state of a resource instance.
-- A way to validate an instance.
-This can be one of the following:
+- A way to validate an instance, which can be one of the following options:
   - A JSON schema that describes an instance
   - A command DSC must call to get the schema at runtime
   - A command to validate nested DSC Resources.
 This last option only applies to DSC group